What is third-party auto insurance?

 Does financing a car require more than third-party insurance coverage?

 Although it can be tempting to examine third-party car insurance as an option, you should also check what you are legally required to have.
-If you finance your car (such as with a lease or car loan) you will usually need more than just third-party insurance.
-How to check third-party car insurance?
-Your insurance company.
+If you finance your car (such as with a lease or car loan), you will usually need more than just third-party insurance.
+How do you check third-party car insurance and the information regarding your policy?
+Contact your insurance company.

-The financing company wants to make sure that the car won’t be totaled without you being able to afford repairs, so they will usually demand collision coverage.
+The financing company wants to make sure that the car won’t be totaled without you being able to afford repairs, so they will usually demand collision insurance.

 Also, if you are planning on driving for a ride-share company, you may have to have more advanced insurance (although this varies from company to company).
 Certainly, it is advisable if you’re planning on transporting passengers, due mainly to potential medical costs in the case of an accident for which you are deemed at fault.